-Some cracking is natural, especially in cement block foundations, but your inspector will be able to tell you if the cracking is serious enough to require more attention, like an assessment from a structural engineer or costly repairs.
+Some cracking is natural, especially in cement block foundations, but your inspector will be able to tell you if the cracking is serious enough to require more attention, like an assessment from a structural engineer or if costly repairs will be required.

 Fixing a foundation wall is no small feat, but it is possible.
 It's often done by sinking specially designed anchors into the surrounding yard, effectively pulling the wall back into place.
 The cost of this type of fix can be expensive, though, with a single wall costing more than $5,000.

 To make sure it's properly repaired, it's important to understand where the water damage is coming from.
-For example, a leaking pipe on the second floor of a building can cause damage in multiple locations in the house as the water finds its path.
-It's also not always obvious, like behind finished basement walls, where some inspectors will run a moisture test to ensure there isn’t any hidden water damage.
+For example, a leaking pipe on the second floor of a building can cause damage in multiple locations in the house as the water seeps through the walls/floors/etc. It's also not always obvious, like behind finished basement walls, where some inspectors will run a moisture test to ensure there isn’t any hidden water damage.